Badabinski/ansible-playbooks/README.md

 1. Start the server with `sudo -u steam ./arma3server -name=server -config=server.cfg`
 1. Detach from the screen or tmux session.
 You may now disconnect from the server.

+There is also an `arma3-mod` role which installs my personal mod pack on top of this role.
+You can use it as an example for automating your own mod setup.

 ## Murmur (Mumble Server)
 Supported OS: Debian 7.X x64